 Vim is a warm and welcoming space, bright and airy, beautifully tiled, with touches of navy and gold throughout—an “atmosphere of casual elegance,” as Stolaroff says.
 If it feels like a family place that’s not surprising, given how much hard work and support her own has contributed to its creation.
 Her sister, Shauna Stolaroff, designed the interiors, and her fiancé Erik Skaug is the bar manager.
 Together they’ve been able to construct the kind of comfortable balance between flow and stillness for which the best of restaurant designers strive.

 There’s also the patio… and I haven’t even mentioned the cocktail menu, carefully crafted with suggested pairings.

 “Vim is named for the energy and vitality that it will bring to the Santa Cruz culinary scene,“ Stolaroff says.
-In the westside neighborhood that includes locavores’ hotspots like Bantam, Humble Sea Brewing Co., Luna Sea Vodka and Verve, Vim will be a stellar new addition and quickly become a new favorite.
+In the westside neighborhood that includes locavores’ hotspots like Bantam, Humble Sea Brewing, Venus Spirits and Verve, Vim will be a stellar new addition and quickly become a new favorite.

 “I’m most excited to get back in the kitchen.
 It’s been a long, difficult, construction process and I’ve learned a lot, but I can’t wait to open so I can do what I really love and cook amazing food for people to enjoy,” says Stolaroff.